 With first-hand knowledge of this person and his conviction, the NRHA has approved his membership, and he has passed the litmus test of the board being ‘a person in good standing.’
 They have even gone on to approve his membership as an NRHA Professional Trainer.

-Here is his handy work on the a horse he was entrusted with to train and severly abused including a torn tongue and bleeding mouth.
+Here is his handy work on a horse he was entrusted with to train and severely abused including a torn tongue and bleeding mouth.
 Is this how you train a reining horse?

 The question is “how many other horse abusers are out there promoting themselves as NRHA Professionals or Reining Professionals and the public are not being informed?”

-In fact, many equine victims and their owners are hunted off to the abyss away from the sport to remove all evidence as though they committed the crime not the trainer.
+In fact, many equine victims and their owners are hunted off to the abyss away from the sport to remove all evidence as though they committed the crime, not the trainer.
 We have many tales posted by the public of the horrific suffering that left the sport.
 Some NRHA members doing everything they can to deflect and whitewash the fact ‘a convicted horse abuser is accepted as an a-ok trainer for reining horses’.
-They even attempt to deny abuse is occuring and have become online trolls attempting to gang bash any one who makes a comment about concern for reiners.
+They even attempt to deny abuse is occurring and have become online trolls attempting to gang bash anyone who makes a comment about concern for reiners.